 Refrigerated Shipping containers for sale and hire in Australia

-Tiger containers provides both new and used reefers for sale and hire in Australia.
+Tiger containers provide both new and used reefers for sale and hire in Australia.
 Our reefers are:

 - High quality.
 We ensure that our containers meet international standards by implementing very stringent quality control measures for both our new and used reefers.